kaylumah/hosting/_site/_posts/2021-03-27-set-nuget-metadata-via-msbuild.md

 ### Set metadata from csproj

 Since we are working on a single project, the logical place to set metadata is by editing our .csproj file.
-I will not cover every property today, so I refer you to [this](https://docs.microsoft.com/en-us/nuget/reference/msbuild-targets#pack-target) link.
+I will not cover every property today, so I refer you to [pack target docs](https://docs.microsoft.com/en-us/nuget/reference/msbuild-targets#pack-target) link.
 I will, however, cover properties I often use in my projects.

 So behind the scenes, what happens is that specific MSBuild properties map to properties in the .nuspec file.
 We have to either edit the existing `PropertyGroup` in our file or add one to set properties.
 In my opinion, every package should contain branding (like authors, company and copyright information), a helpful description and categorized by a series of tags.
 So in the example below, I have set these values.